Business Model and Development Strategies

 The Nomination Committee is responsible for, amongst other things, identifying individuals suitably qualified to become Board members, considering the re-appointment of Directors and the succession planning for Directors and making recommendations to the Board in respect of the aforesaid matters.

 The meeting of the Nomination Committee shall be held at least once a year and when necessary.
-During the financial year ended 31 December 2015, the Nomination Committee held three meetings to evaluate the structure, size and composition of the Board, to review the Company’s Board Diversity Policy and its implementation, to assess the independence of the Independent Non-Executive Directors and to make recommendations to the Board on the appointment of a Non-Executive Director and an Executive Director and the re-election of Directors.
+During the financial year ended 31 December 2016, the Nomination Committee held two meetings to evaluate the structure, size and composition of the Board, to review the implementation of the Company’s Board Diversity Policy, to assess the independence of the Independent Non-Executive Directors and to make recommendations to the Board on the appointment of a Non-Executive Director and the re-election of Directors.

 The attendance of each member of the Nomination Committee is set out in the section headed “Board and Committees Meetings” of this report.